 The National Library of Australia (NLA) is responsible for developing and maintaining a national collection of library material, including a comprehensive collection of material relating to Australia and the Australian people, and for making this material available to the public.

-The NLA’s total budgeted assets for 2022–23 are just over $1.5 billion, with almost 72 per cent of these assets attributable to heritage and cultural assets, as shown in Figure 10.
+NLA’s total budgeted assets for 2024–25 are $1.6 billion, with 69 per cent of these assets attributable to heritage and cultural assets, as shown in Figure 14.

-The NLA’s key risk for its 2021–22 financial statements is the valuation of the national collection, due to the materiality of the balance and the judgement required in selecting the assumptions used in determining the fair value of cultural and heritage assets.
+The NLA’s key risk for its 2023–24 financial statements is the valuation of the national collection and buildings, due to the materiality of the balance and the judgement required in selecting the assumptions used in determining the fair value of cultural and heritage assets.

 NBN Co Limited

-NBN Co’s total actual revenues for 2020–21 were $4.6 billion, with 96 per cent of these revenues attributable to telecommunications revenue, as shown in Figure 11.
-Property, plant and equipment and intangibles attributed to 98 per cent of total assets, with the associated depreciation and amortisation attributable to 42 per cent of total expenses.
+NBN’s total actual revenues for 2022–23 were $5.4 billion, with 94 per cent attributable to telecommunications revenue, as shown in Figure 15.
+Property, plant and equipment and intangible assets attributed to 94 per cent of total assets, with the associated depreciation and amortisation attributable to 47 per cent of total expenses.

-There are five key risks for NBN Co’s 2021–22 financial statements that the ANAO has highlighted for specific audit coverage, including three risks that the ANAO considers potential key audit matters (KAMs).
+There are six key risks for NBN Co’s 2023–24 financial statements that the ANAO has highlighted for specific audit coverage, including two risks that the ANAO considers potential key audit matters (KAMs).

-- The management of, and accounting for, telecommunications revenue, which is increasing significantly as the network continues to roll out with business systems and controls that continue to evolve with scale.
-(KAM – accuracy and occurrence of telecommunications revenue).
+- Management of, and accounting for, telecommunications revenue, which is increasing significantly as the network continues to roll out with business systems and controls that continue to evolve with scale.
+(KAM – accuracy and occurrence of telecommunications revenue)

-- Estimation of useful lives and cost allocations in the depreciation and amortisation calculations for non-financial assets involves significant judgement and the use of complex manual depreciation models.
-(KAM – Accuracy and completeness of depreciation and amortisation expense).
+- Estimation of useful lives and cost allocations in the depreciation and amortisation calculations for non-financial assets involves significant judgement and the use of complex depreciation models.
+(KAM – Accuracy and completeness of depreciation and amortisation expense)

-- The accounting for derivative financial instruments, due to the volume, quantum and complexity of the derivative arrangements entered into by NBN Co.
+- Accounting for derivative financial instruments, due to the volume, quantum and complexity of the derivative arrangements entered into by NBN Co.
 Valuation of these derivative instruments remains complex due to the key assumptions involved in the calculation, including benchmark curves and credit adjustments.
 There are also complexities associated with financial statements disclosures around NBN Co’s derivatives.
-(KAM – valuation; presentation and disclosure of borrowings, related party borrowings and derivatives).

 WSA Co Limited

 WSA Co Limited was established to construct and operate Western Sydney International (Nancy-Bird Walton) Airport in Badgerys Creek, in south-western Sydney, to the functional specifications determined by the Australian Government.
-WSA Co Limited is a government business enterprise wholly owned by the Australian Government, represented by the Minister for Finance and the Minister for Communications, Urban Infrastructure, Cities and the Arts as shareholder ministers.
+WSA Co Limited is a government business enterprise wholly owned by the Australian Government, represented by the Minister for Finance and the Minister for Infrastructure, Transport, Regional Development and Local Government as shareholder ministers.

-There are two key risks for WSA Co Limited’s 2021–22 financial statements.
+WSA Co Limited has two key risks for its 2023–24 financial statements.

 - The recognition and measurement of capital expenditure that will be incurred in developing the airport, particularly the valuation of work in progress recognised during airport construction activities.

-- The effectiveness of policies and processes for procurement, particularly relating to management of contracts for the delivery and cost management of major earthworks and construction activities, given the material values of construction contracts and complexity of services delivered.
+- The effectiveness of policies and processes for procurement, particularly relating to management of contracts for the delivery and cost management of runway, terminal and landside works packages given the material values of construction contracts and complexity of services delivered.